philsegeler/OxygenEngine2/README.md

 Overhauled math library to be easily extensible.
 Optimized Natrium Renderer by offloading all OpenGL buffer data calls into the ```updateSingleThread()``` method instead of ```updateData```.
 This would make synchronization between the renderer and the physics engine more performant.

+2020/12/29 - philsegeler

+NRE: Fixed an OpenGL bug on Windows/Intel.
+Updated with TODO list for anything but renderer.

 ## Initial TODO list for philsegeler
 This should get the project started again with the basics working, so as to be able to add **actual** new features.